tlsfuzzer/tlsfuzzer/docs/source/glossary.rst

    AES-GCM
      Advanced Encryption Standard in Galois Counter Mode is an :term:`AEAD` cipher, it encrypts and authenticates data with one operation.
+     In :term:`TLS` those ciphers require version 1.2 or 1.3.

+   AES-CCM
+     :term:`AEAD` mode of Advanced Encryption Standard (:term:`AES`) that combines counter mode with the CBC-MAC algorithm.
+     In :term:`TLS` those ciphers require version 1.2 or 1.3.

+   AES-CCM8
+     :term:`AES-CCM` with 8 byte long authentication tag.

    AEAD
      Authenticated Encryption with Associated Data, a mode of operation